fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Websites/vTrue/Restart-AzureRmWebAppSlot.md

 ## EXAMPLES

-### Example 1
+### Example 1: Restart an Azure Web App slot
 ```
 PS C:\> Restart-AzureRmWebAppSlot -ResourceGroupName "Default-Web-WestUS" -Name "ContosoWebApp" -Slot "Slot001"
 ```

-This command restarts the slot Slot001 for the web app ContosoWebApp associated with the resource group Default-Web-WestUS
+This command restarts the slot Slot001 for the web app ContosoWebApp associated with the resource group Default-Web-WestUS.

 ## PARAMETERS